Skip to Main Content

 Using library computers

-Library computers near the front door are available for Governors School faculty and students for research.
-Computers in the Freeman Room are off limits for unsupervised Governors School students.
+Library computers on the main floor are available for Governors School faculty and students for research.
+Computers in the Freeman Room (on the Lower Level) may be used when there is no class being held there.

 Food and drink